1. What will my doctor do to help my allergies?

-First, your doctor will figure out what you’re allergic to.
+First they'll figure out what you’re allergic to.

-The doctor will examine you and take your medical history and your family’s allergy history.
-Then she may do a series of skin tests or a blood test to see what you have a reaction to.
-That will help decide which treatment you should take.
+They'll examine you and ask for your medical history and your family’s allergy history.
+Then they may do a series of skin or blood tests to see what you have a reaction to.
+That’ll help decide which treatment you should take.

 3. Do allergy shots work?